apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperProgrammers.md

 1. Include ZooKeeper header: `#include <zookeeper/zookeeper.h>`
-1. If you are building a multithreaded client, compile with `-DTHREADED` compiler flag to enable the multi-threaded version of the library, and then link against against the _zookeeper_mt_ library.
+1. If you are building a multithreaded client, compile with `-DTHREADED` compiler flag to enable the multi-threaded version of the library, and then link against the _zookeeper_mt_ library.
 If you are building a single-threaded client, do not compile with `-DTHREADED`, and be sure to link against the_zookeeper_st_library.